 Oleg Nesterov speaks at SSE Ukraine’s breakout session in London

-The UK seems in a great spot when it comes to information technology.
+The UK, and London as its biggest tech hub, seems in a great spot when it comes to information technology.

 It boasts a vibrant startup culture and has one of the highest populations of IT professionals in Europe.

 But it also faces an acute shortage of skilled tech personnel (especially mid-level).

 In the aftermath of the 2008 financial crisis, companies in the UK were reluctant to hire college graduates.
 As the result, many potential engineers moved away from the tech sector or didn’t acquire the skills necessary to develop modern software.

 Ten years later, many firms struggle to find qualified engineers for their projects.

 According to Robert Walters, a UK-based recruitment firm, 70% of employers are expecting this shortage to get worse in 2019.

 What’s more, the high competition for skilled employees has increased salaries up to the point where startups and SMBs find it hard to compete.